chromium/chromium/fuchsia_webengine/README.md

 ## Code organization
 Each of the following subdirectories contain code for a specific Fuchsia
 service:
 * `./engine` contains the WebEngine implementation.
-The WebEngine enables Fuchsia applications to embed Chromium frames for rendering web content.
+WebEngine enables Fuchsia applications to embed Chromium frames for rendering web content.
 * `./runners`contains implementations of Fuchsia `sys.runner`.
-    * `./runners/cast` Enables the Fuchsia system to launch cast applications.
+    * `./runners/cast` Enables the Fuchsia system to launch Cast applications.
     * `./runners/web` Enables the Fuchsia system to launch HTTP or HTTPS URLs.
-* `./media_receiver` contains an implementation for an Open Screen receiver.

-When writing a new Fuchsia service, it is recommended to create a new subdirectory under `//fuchsia` or a new subdirectory under `//fuchsia/runners` depending on the use case.

-The `./base` subdirectory contains common utilities used by more than one of the aforementioned Fuchsia services.

-The `./cipd` and `./fidl` subdirectories contain CIPD definitions and FIDL interface definitions, respectfully.

-### Namespacing

-Code that is not shared across multiple targets should live in the global namespace.
-Code that is shared across multiple targets should live in the `cr_fuchsia` namespace.

 ### Test code

-Under the `//fuchsia` directory , there are 3 major types of tests:
+There are 3 major types of tests within this directory:
-* Unit tests: Exercises a single class in isolation, allowing full control over the external environment of this class.
+* Unit tests: Exercise a single class in isolation, allowing full control over the external environment of this class.
-* Browser tests: Spawns a full browser process along child processes.
-The test code is run inside the browser process, allowing for full access to the browser code, but not other processes.
+* Browser tests: Spawn a full browser process and its child processes.
+The test code is run inside the browser process, allowing for full access to the browser code - but not other processes.
-* Integration tests: they exercise the published API of a Fuchsia component.
-For instance, `//fuchsia/engine:web_engine_integration_tests` make use of the `//fuchsia/engine:web_engine` component.
-The test code is run in a separate process in a separate component, allowing only access to the published API of the component under test.
+* Integration tests: Exercise the published FIDL API of a Fuchsia Component.
+For instance, `//fuchsia_webengine/engine:web_engine_integration_tests` make use of the `//fuchsia_webengine/engine:web_engine` component.
+The test code runs in a separate process in a separate Fuchsia Component, allowing only access to the published API of the component under test.

 Integration tests are more resource-intensive than browser tests, which are in